Hexta/k8s-tools/README.md

 A toolset for inspecting Kubernetes clusters.

-Provides SQL interface for querying information about K8s:
+k8s-tools provide a SQL interface for querying information about various Kubernetes resources, including:
 * Containers
 * DaemonSets
 * Deployments